Re-taking a period of study in attendance

 If your immigration permission is not long enough to complete your studies, you need to check if you can now complete your studies within the relevant time limit, which is normally five academic years.
 Information about the time limit can be found in our Guide Applying for Tier 4 General Student immigration permission.
 If you will not have enough time remaining, please contact a Welfare Adviser about your options.

 If you are within the time limit and you need to apply for a new Tier 4 (General) Student visa to return to the UK to complete your course, you will need to make a Tier 4 (General) Student immigration application for the additional time that you will need.
-To make your application, you will need to apply for a Confirmation of Acceptance of studies (CAS).
+For your application you will need a new Confirmation of Acceptance of studies (CAS).
 You must apply for a CAS from the Academic Registry.
 You should be able to apply for your new CAS through MySIS after your student record has been updated to reflect your new expected completion date.

 If you will be applying for Tier 4 (General) Student immigration permission, we have produced an advice guide, “Applying for Tier 4 (General) Student immigration permission” and video guides to help you apply.
 You can find these resources on the Advice and Counselling Service website.